As this guidance is frequently changing, it will be updated regularly.

 You are not required to wear a facemask unless this is personal preference, or you are attending areas where universal masking remains in place such as haematology / oncology.

 I or a member of my household has symptoms – can I still attend my appointment?

-Only patients who are asymptomatic should attend their outpatient appointment, ensuring they comply with normal social distancing requirements.
+Only patients who are asymptomatic should attend their outpatient appointment.
 If you think you may have symptoms or have had a positive test for Covid-19, please do not attend your appointment and inform the hospital of your status.

 Will you send me notes / a transcript of my call?

 No, a transcript of your call will not be available.
 The clinician will dictate a letter following the consultation as per normal procedures and may take additional notes.
 These are recorded in your patient case notes – a copy of which can be requested at any time through Data Access by calling (01253) 952518.

 Is it OK for me to record my call?